golang/go/misc/cybergo/USE_LIBAFL.md

 - `--use-libafl` is intended only for `go test -fuzz=...`.
   It errors if you pass it without `-fuzz`.
 - The toolchain adds the `libfuzzer` build tag during compilation in this mode, enabling Go’s `-d=libfuzzer` instrumentation path for coverage/cmp tracing.
+- On Unix, `golibafl` uses LibAFL’s restarting manager in **non-fork (re-exec) mode** for reliability with the embedded Go runtime.
+This is also why `golibafl` switches its working directory to `OUTPUT_DIR/workdir/<pid>` (so respawns don’t fail if the original cwd is deleted/unlinked).